 Developing an Effective Complaint Management System for Vendor Management

-Your customers will complain at times.
-How your organization manages and responds to complaints has become critical.
+A well-run complaint management system can take an upset customer and turn them into your best customer.
 It also will help spot issues with vendors.
-Here are some tips to help you develop an effective complaint management system.
+Here are some tips to help you develop an effective complaint management system to help improve your vendor management.

 Hi – my name is John with Venminder.